ricebear-org/ricebear-org.github.io/discord.md

 The Ring system is built to help users recognize active users.
 Ring status is retained and recognized throughout all of ricebear.

+Slow, yet significant changes are under way to the Ring System.
+This hierarchy may update in the near future.

 **Descriptions for each Ring**:

 - Ring 5: A non-member of ricebear.
 Also known as a Guest of ricebear.